 Temporary Regulations for Southlake Businesses

 The City of Southlake realizes that businesses are being severely impacted by the coronavirus (COVID-19) emergency.
-To assist businesses in succeeding and to create a safer environment for the public, the Southlake City Council approved new and existing temporary regulations (deregulations) until January 5, 2021.
-After January 5, 2021, Southlake City Council will reconvene to consider extending the temporary regulations to a later date in 2021.
+Therefore, the new and existing temporary regulations (deregulations) have been extended until March 2, 2021.
+Southlake City Council will reconvene to consider extending the temporary regulations to a later date in 2021 at their March 2, 2021 meeting.

 Use the tabbed feature below to click on a category title to access information about each temporary regulation.